OPCFoundation/UA-DataProcessor/README.md

 - `DYNAMICS_BATCH_NAME`: The batch name for the Dynamics 365 instance.

 ## WSS bridge mode (`DATA_PROCESSOR_MODE=wss`)
+Architecture overview: this bridge connects to the Eclipse Dataspace WSS server extension and receives transfer commands over WSS; on the other side, it forwards the generated publishednodes payload to the Cloud Publisher REST API.
 - `WSS_ENDPOINT`: WSS server endpoint for receiving transfer messages (for example `wss://example.com/transfer`).
 - `WSS_API_KEY`: API key used by the WSS client connection.
 - `WSS_CLIENT_ID`: Client identifier sent in query string and ping/ack messages (default: machine name).